 A short leisurely walk from Stanmore Park Medical Centre, passing through the greener pastures of Bentley Priory.
 There are some gentle inclines and one low fence to step over.

 Grim’s Dyke Heritage Trail

-The 4.5 mile trek covers fascinating points of interest and overlaps the London LOOP route, including: Pinnerwood Farm, Old Redding and the Grim’s Dyke House and Grounds.
+The 4.5 mile trek covers fascinating points of interest and overlaps the London LOOP route.
+We walk through Pinnerwood Farm, Old Redding and the Grim’s Dyke House and Grounds.

 This walk has some rough, uneven ground, inclines and is muddy when wet.

 There is a short rest break at Carpenders Park Garden Centre.
 We recommend walking shoes/boots and waterproof clothing when rain is forecast.

 Everyone knows that exercise is good for us, right?
 But not everyone relishes the thought of doing something to make us healthier.

 Well here's a message for you...
 You already do some basic exercise pretty much every day of your life!
 And that exercise is walking.

 So, why not make the time to do a little more and on a regular basis and see what a difference it can make to your life.
 Here are a series of links from well-respected sources about the benefits of walking.